riomat13/simple-mapreduce/README.md

 ```
 .
 ├─ cmake/          # contains file(s) used for build
-├─ example/       # contains example word count app
+├─ app/            # put main task of mapreduce
+|   ├─ inputs/     # directory to store input files to process
+|   ├─ outputs/    # directory to store processed output
-|                   (this will be a main app as a submission)
+|   |                (this will be generated if not exist)
+|   |                (inputs/ and outputs/ can be vary depending on the scripts)
+|   ├─ CMakeLists.txt    # cmake file for main task
+|   ├─ sourcelist.cmake  # put all source file used in the mapreduce task
+|   └─ word_count.cc     # example mapreduce task
+|
 ├─ include/        # directory containing documents and related items
-├─ inputs/        # directory to store input files to process
-├─ outputs/       # directory to store processed output
-|                   (this will be generated if not exist)
-|                   (inputs/ and outputs/ can be vary depending on the scripts)
 ├─ src/            # contains all source files used for mapreduce
 |
 ├─ baseline.cc     # baseline script for performance comparison
-├─ CMakeLists.txt
-├─ Makefile       # simplified step (used for development)
+├─ CMakeLists.txt  # cmake file for library
+├─ Dockerfile      # build container to run app
 └─ README.md
 ```